salem8171/.dotfiles/README.md

 If the install process is not triggered or was not completed, try cleaning up by removing the `$HOME/.local/share/antigen` folder.
-Opening a new terminal window will reinitialize `antigen` and install all the plugins as if it was opened for the first time.
+Opening a new terminal window and running `zsh-init` will reinitialize `antigen` and install all the plugins.

 ### Ungoogled Chromium